jspackiaraj/mko/README.md

 <p>These public projects provide related functionality in the general area of file creation and command-line helpers:</p>

 <ul>
-  <li><code>fuyalasmit/mkfile-cli</code></li>
+  <li><code>fuyalasmit/mkfile-cli</code> – a command-line utility focused on creating files along with missing parent directories in a single step.</li>
-  <li>Various shell helper collections that combine file and directory utilities.</li>
+  <li>Shell helper collections that combine file and directory utilities into small command-line tools.</li>
 </ul>

-<p>This project focuses specifically on a single command that prepares the path (directories and file) and then opens the last file in a text editor, with small quality-of-life features for everyday development.</p>
+<p>This project focuses on a single command that prepares the path (directories and file) and then opens the last file in a text editor, with small quality-of-life features for everyday development.</p>

 <hr>